orionriker/View-OS/README.md

 # View-OS
 View OS A OS Made in Batch!
-ViewOS hs no affiliation with microsoft
+ViewOS has no affiliation with microsoft

 ## Why ViewOS?
 - Lightweight